ind4skylivey/IG-saver-tools/ROADMAP.md

 - ⭐ Star the repo to follow progress
 - 👀 Watch for release notifications
-- 💬 Join discussions for updates
+- 💬 Check issues for updates
 - 📧 Subscribe to releases on GitHub

 ---